stargate/data-api/README.md

-# Stargate JSON API
+# Stargate DATA API

-This project implements the stand-alone JSON API microservice for Stargate.
+This project implements the stand-alone DATA API microservice for Stargate.
-JSON API is an HTTP service that gives access to data stored in a Cassandra cluster using a JSON Document based interface.
+DATA API is an HTTP service that gives access to data stored in a Cassandra cluster using a JSON Document based interface.

 Specifications and design documents for this service are defined in the [docs](docs) directory.